 Depression and anxiety are increasingly common in our society, and many of us are trying to find ways to cope.
 For some, self-care habits are tremendously helpful.
-According to Dr. Frank Drummond, HCA Healthcare's national medical director for behavioral health, meditation is one of the most impactful self-care habits for managing depression and anxiety.
-Although it isn't a cure-all, there are several potential benefits of daily meditation.
+Meditation is one of the most impactful self-care habits for managing depression, anxiety and for physical health.
+Although it isn’t a cure-all, there are several potential benefits of daily meditation.

 What is meditation?

 Meditation is a practice that involves focusing attention on the present moment.
 Our minds are constantly wandering; we spend so much of our days thinking about what we need to do or what we wish we would have done.
 In meditation, the goal isn’t to stop yourself from thinking, but to acknowledge and release your thoughts and to bring your attention back to the here and now.

 Research has shown that meditation can help to reduce levels of depression and anxiety.
 One study, published in the Journal of Clinical Psychiatry, of people with generalized anxiety disorder (GAD) found that participants who completed at least one session of a mindfulness-based stress reduction (MSBR) program had a significantly greater reduction in anxiety than those who received stress-management education.

 Meditation doesn’t solely affect mental health; it can affect physical health as well.